Whiteknight/whiteknight.github.com/_posts/2012-06-13-io_readline.md

 ---

-In terms of usage, there aren't too many IO-related features in Parrot's user interface than the `readline` method.
+In terms of usage, there aren't too many IO-related features in Parrot's user interface more straight-forward than the `readline` method.
 It does exactly what you tell it to do: read a line of text from the given file and return that line of text as a Parrot string.
 Easy.

 Tonight I was looking at some of the old code to get an idea about expected semantics for some tests that need fixing.
 Let's look at some code: